Celularity Announces Agreement - GuruFocus.com

 Product distribution agreement opens access to Celularity's Halal-Certified regenerative medicines, health and wellness products across the Middle East

-FLORHAM PARK, N.J. and RIYADH, Abu Dhabi, March 28, 2023 (GLOBE NEWSWIRE) -- Celularity Inc. ( CELU) (“Celularity”), a biotechnology company developing placental-derived allogenic cell therapies and biomaterial products announces that it has entered into an exclusive distribution agreement with AD Ports Logistics (ADPL), a subsidiary of the Logistics Cluster, AD Ports Group, the leading global facilitator of trade, logistics and industry based in Abu Dhabi (ADPORTS:ADX).
-In partnership with CH Trading Group LLC (“CH Trading Group”), an international import, export and trading company and the exclusive territories distributor of Celularity’s previously-announced Halal-Certified regenerative medicine products within more than 100 countries, ADPL will distribute the Celularity’s biomaterial products in the United Arab Emirates, Qatar, Bahrain, Oman, Kuwait and Egypt.
+FLORHAM PARK, N.J, RIYADH, Saudi Arabia and ABU DHABI, UAE, March 28, 2023 /PRNewswire/ -- Celularity Inc. (Nasdaq: CELU) ("Celularity"), a biotechnology company developing placental-derived allogenic cell therapies and biomaterial products announces that it has entered into an exclusive distribution agreement with AD Ports Logistics (ADPL), a subsidiary of the Logistics Cluster, AD Ports Group, the leading global facilitator of trade, logistics and industry based in Abu Dhabi (ADPORTS:ADX).
+In partnership with CH Trading Group LLC ("CH Trading Group"), an international import, export and trading company and the exclusive territories distributor of Celularity's previously-announced Halal-Certified regenerative medicine products within more than 100 countries, ADPL will distribute the Celularity's biomaterial products in the United Arab Emirates, Qatar, Bahrain, Oman, Kuwait and Egypt.

 According to the most recent analysis by Emergent Research, the worldwide regenerative medicine market was US $9.80 billion in 2021 and is anticipated to grow at a revenue CAGR of 15.9% to reach US $37.10 billion in 2030.